badorius/python-hacking/README.md

 from scapy.layers.inet import ICMP

 ```
-To send a pint request, we need to create an IP layer packet, to import IP Layer from scapy:
+To send a ping request, we need to create an IP layer packet, to import IP Layer from scapy:
 ```python
 from scapy.layers.inet import IP
 ```